hhannafranchesca/hhannafranchesca/README.md

 # 👋 Hello, I'm Hanna Franchesca Herradura

 ## 🙋 Introduction
-I'm a **BSIT student** and a beginner developer exploring the world of coding.
+I'm a **BSIT student at LSPU** and a beginner developer exploring the world of coding.
 Still learning, still growing 🚀

 ---